-New VAT rules introduced on January 1st 2021 created a significant challenge for small businesses when selling via websites and other direct means to customers in the EU.
+New VAT rules introduced in 2021 created a significant challenge for small businesses when selling via websites and other direct means to customers in the EU.

 The EU’s Import One-Stop Shop (IOSS) scheme is an online portal that businesses can register with to comply with VAT e-commerce obligations when selling to the EU.
 In doing so, businesses will no longer be required to VAT register in each of the 27 EU member states where they have customers.

-Get advice on what the new system means for you
+Get advice on what this means for your business

 This can be a complex area, also involving minimum value thresholds and reporting and payment systems, so you may want clarification.